I am a Clinical Genomics scientist and I work as Bioinformatician in Prostate cancer genomics group at MEB here in Karolinska Institute.

 2010 - Master of Science in Biosystems & Informatics, Liverpool, UK

 At KI, I work in Johan Lindberg's group on translational projects that involve genomics at the interface of clinical research and laboratory tests to diagnose and optimize treatment options for cancers.
+Along with the bioinformaticians in my group, I maintain the Autoseq Informatics framework for analysis of cancer NGS data.

 I collaborate with bioinformaticians at Scilifelab across the road for improving the pipelines for clinical grade reports and user-friendliness.
 I am an active contributor to the Bioinformatics OSS community.